haybankz/haggle_X/README.md

 # haggle_x_test

-A new Flutter application for HaggleX flutter dev role test
+A new Flutter application for HaggleX clone

 ## Getting Started